 Convenient immersion coffee making

 Many people think pour over coffee and drippers pair automatically.
 There is another option you might not have considered—immersion coffee making.
-Classically, people used a French press as an immersion grinder.
+Classically, people used a French press as an immersion brewer.
 Aeropress is another popular immersion coffee maker.
 Both of these methods can be a bit fussy, so look into getting a Hario Switch or a Clever Dripper to make good coffee easier.

 Immersion is easier than controlling the flow into a dripper.
 With immersion, you pour the water over the coffee grounds, then let them sit for a few minutes.
 After letting it sit long enough to develop the flavors you want, you allow the water to pour out into the cup.